Welcome to blog 4 in the series on my faith journey.

 I’ve seen miracles.
 I’ve seen God do the impossible.
+I've seen lives be transformed.
 I’ve seen healings that science can’t explain.
 I myself have had healing in my body several times in ways that no logical explanation can cover.
-I’ve seen the blind be healed.
-I have 2 friends that were once blind and now see.
 My church has an abundance of testimonies of healings.
 They are real.
 They aren’t just stories.
 I know many of these people.
 God still heals.

 He is my healer.